nixworks/public/news/2006/07/12/README.md

 ##### Robert Novak
 ### [ U.S. broadcaster Robert Novak says Deputy Chief of Staff Karl Rove was not the primary source for the Plame leak. ](/news/2006/07/12/u-s-broadcaster-robert-novak-says-deputy-chief-of-staff-karl-rove-was-not-the-primary-source-for-the-plame-leak.md)
-_Context: CIA leak scandal, Karl Rove, Robert Novak_
+_Context: CIA leak scandal, Robert Novak, Karl Rove_

 ##### Japan
 ### [ The Japanese national government announces it will introduce a satellite system that will warn residents of incoming missiles, earthquakes, and other disasters in a 200 million yen program named "J-ALERT". ](/news/2006/07/12/the-japanese-national-government-announces-it-will-introduce-a-satellite-system-that-will-warn-residents-of-incoming-missiles-earthquakes.md)